Application Opening Soon

 ABOUT THE PREVIOUS SCHOLARSHIP WINNERS

-Jenn Crane, 2013 recipient, is a sophomore at UCLA.
+Jenn Crane, 2013 recipient, is a junior at UCLA.
 She currently works as a news reporter for UCLA’s student publication The Daily Bruin, and is also a community editor and co-host for Daily Bruin Radio’s “Long Story Short.”
 In addition to the CIC/Anna Chennault Scholarship, Crane received the PG&E Bright Minds Scholarship, The Rodgers Ranch Scholarship and the College Options Scholarship.
 The CIC/Anna Chennault Scholarship helped provide Crane with the means she needed to continue pursuing journalism professionally, she says.
 “By receiving funds to help pay for my tuition and living arrangements, I have more time to focus on being a news reporter, editor, and radio co-host.”
 As part of the award, Crane also attended AAJA’s 2013 National Convention in New York, an experience she says was a dream turned into reality.
 “I received the honor to network and learn from some of the most prestigious and experienced journalists in the country,” Crane says.
 “The connections have carried long after the convention and have given me the tools to keep on networking.”

-Faique Moqeet, 2012 recipient, is in his second year at Northwestern University in Evanston, Ill.
+Faique Moqeet, 2012 recipient, is in his third year at Northwestern University in Evanston, Ill.
 Moqueet was awarded several scholarships in addition to the CIC/Anna Chennault Award, including the Ronald McDonald House Charities Scholarship, Coca Cola National Scholarship, Al Neuharth Free Spirit Journalism Scholarship and Elks National Foundation MVS Scholarship.
 He is currently pursuing economics and journalism and hopes to go into consulting or start his own business after graduating in 2016.

-Cathy Li, 2011 recipient, is now a junior at Columbia University in New York and has planned on majoring in economics.
+Cathy Li, 2011 recipient, is now a senior at Columbia University in New York and has planned on majoring in economics.
 Li has worked as the dining and online editor for Inside New York, a publication with 75,000 readers and a large online following, and has also directed marketing for the Columbia Multicultural Business Association.
 She hopes to go on to graduate school and study urban planning.

 - Application information will only be used internally by AAJA to promote student opportunities and for program evaluation and planning.
 In the application form, please indicate whether you would like to be notified of further student opportunities from AAJA, including scholarships, grants and additional journalism training.